andeya/goutil/tpack/README.md

     // ValueOf is equivalent to reflect.ValueOf.
     func (t T) ValueOf() reflect.Value

-    // TypeID returns the underlying type ID in current runtime from reflect.Type.
+    // RuntimeTypeID gets the underlying type ID in current runtime from reflect.Type.
+    // NOTE:
+    //  *A and A gets the same runtime type ID;
-    // It is 10 times performance of t.String()
+    //  It is 10 times performance of t.String().
-    func TypeID(t reflect.Type) int32
+    func RuntimeTypeID(t reflect.Type) int32
     ```

 ## Benchmark